How to Choose the Right Pair of Hiking Boots for a Guided Hike in New Zealand

 Why Do I Need A Good Pair of Hiking Boots?

 Kia ora, I’m Brad, senior guide and co-owner of Walking Legends.
 In my near 20-year outdoor career I’ve walked hundreds of trails.
 I think I’ve done the Lake Waikaremoana Great Walk over 100 times.
-During the New Zealand summer hiking season (October to April) I walk anywhere from 40 – 70kms per week.
+During the New Zealand summer hiking season (October to April) I guide walking and hiking tours in the North Island of New Zealand.
+I’ll walk anywhere from 40 – 70kms per week.
 So I go through a lot of pairs of hiking boots!
 Usually, a pair of boots will last me two years and I’ll walk the soles down to a smooth rubber.

 choose good hiking boots